EarthAsylum/myAwesomePlugin/readme.txt

 == Description ==

-My Awesome Plugin is a really awesome {eac}Doojigger derivative plugin that provides an example and framework for
+My Awesome Plugin is a really awesome {eac}Doojigger derivative plugin that provides an example and framework for custom Doojigger plugins.

+Version 1.3.1 provides automatic updates via GitHub.

-Version 1.2+ uses the {eac}Doojigger swRegistrationUI to register this software using the {eac}Software Registration SDK.
+Version 1.2.0 uses the {eac}Doojigger swRegistrationUI to register this software using the {eac}Software Registration SDK.

 +	Registers with EarthAsylum Development server (dev.earthasylum.net).
-+	May be removed by deleting myAwesomPlugin_registration.extension.php.

 == Installation ==